25 Nov Year-End Tax Planning & the Kiddie Tax.

-- She had more than $2,100 of unearned income – including capital gains – and is a full time student at the end of 2017
+- She had more than $2,100 of unearned income – including capital gains – and became a full-time student at the end of 2017

 - She did not have EARNED income that was more than ½ of her annual support in 2017.
-Earned income includes wages, tips, and any other payments received for personal services performed.
-This is a moving target as ‘support’ varies based on life style choices.
+Earned income includes wages, tips, and other payments for personal services.
+This is a moving target as ‘support’ varies based on lifestyle choices.

-- She does NOT file a joint return in 2017
+- She did NOT file a joint return in 2017

-- The mother or the father are alive at the end of 2017
+- The mother or the father is alive at the end of 2017

-Basically IMHO I would resist the urge in this case to create capital gains until the daughter is no longer a claimed dependent as (in theory) she will have a marginal income tax bracket commensurate with a young adult in her first career and (in theory) have a substantially lower effective income tax rate than the parent, an established professional.
+IMHO, I would resist the urge, in this case, to create capital gains until the daughter is no longer a claimed dependent as (in theory) she will have a marginal income tax bracket commensurate with a young adult in her first career and (in view) have a substantially lower effective income tax rate than the parent, an established professional.

-Of course the most conservative action is to simply file IRS Form 8814 and elect to report your child’s interest and dividend information on your tax return and pay income tax on those earnings at your marginal tax rate.
+Of course, the most conservative action is to file IRS Form 8814, report your child’s interest and dividend information on your tax return, and pay income tax on those earnings at your marginal tax rate.

 Frustrating but important considerations for parents

-- Taxpayers should be aware that the parents’ taxable income is reported on Form 8615.
+- Taxpayers should know that the parent’s taxable income is reported on Form 8615.